qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/data_binding.rst

 Model
 ^^^^^

 The model is the centerpiece of data binding.
 It holds the data and acts as an integration point for the store and for the controller.
-Almost all models are plain qooxdoo classes holding the data in properties, which are configured to fire events on every change.
-Since native JavaScript arrays do not fire events when items are changed, a complementary array is added for data binding purposes.
-It is available with most of the native array API as ``qx.data.Array``.
-But there is no need to manually write own model classes for every data source you want to work with.
-The stores provide a smart way to automatically create these classes during runtime.
-Take a look at the :doc:`stores section <stores>` for details.
+The stores provide a smart way to automatically the models classes during runtime.
+Take a look at the :doc:`models<models>` for details.

 .. _pages/data_binding#controller: